anastasiaalt/blackjack/README.md

 PROCESS FOR UPFRONT
-X 1) Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome X 2) Ask player to play
+X 1) Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome --> Consulted with Sung, remove from game
+X 2) Ask player to play
   If no, remove from game
-  If yes, deduct minimum bet from player purse and ask next player
+  If yes, deduct minimum bet from player purse and ask next player --> Consulted with Sung, remove from game
-2) Give each player one unknown card and one known card beginning with dealer
+3) Give each player one unknown card and one known card beginning with dealer --> Able to give each player two cards for now, will disguise later

 3) Test for Dealer blackjack
 If known card = A, test dealer hand value for a K,Q,J, and 10 --> If dealer hand =!21, continue game